Discover the world through travel & beyond!

 8. Bring along a trusted nanny or babysitter.

-If you do not mind sharing your vacation with your regular sitter, bringing her along will provide the most flexibility for enjoying adult-only activities during your family vacation.
 Full-time childcare providers are typically paid their usual weekly rate plus any meals or entrance fees while traveling with families.
-The babysitter often sleeps in a connecting room with the children.
-You may be able to convince a part-time childcare provider to tag along to a fun destination in trade for room and board if you provide her with some free-time during the trip.
+You may be able to convince a part-time childcare provider to tag along to a fun destination in trade for room and board if you provide her with alone time during the trip.

 Bring along a trusted nanny or babysitter on your travels